justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/colour/tokens/alias/dark-alias-content.md

 this is very dark

 {% contentPageImage {
-src:"../../../../../../assets/img/foundations/spacing/spacing-compact.svg",
-width: "408px",
+type: "spread",
+src:"../../../../../../../assets/img/foundations/colour/brand-colours.svg",
-caption: "The example above shows a One-Line List component which uses its compact spacing variant" } %}
+caption: "The visual above shows a composition made of various of our brand colours."
+} %}